Learn why we exist

 “One of the Haymarket Foundation staff suggested I do some volunteering with my local church and suddenly, I found purpose,” he says.

-As the weather cools, can you help other people find hope and purpose through your generous donation to the Haymarket Foundation?
-(And good news!
-It will be matched dollar for dollar by generous donors until we reach our goal of $45,000).
+Can you help other people find hope and purpose through your generous donation to the Haymarket Foundation?

 Vic has helped thousands of people through his resourcefulness and hard work.
 He volunteers for C3 Cares, which is part of God in the City Church in Darlinghurst, which funds the work.